leedo/alice/README.md

 Alice is a browser-based IRC client that can be run locally or remotely.
-The alice server maintains a 100 message buffer for each channel, any time a browser connects it is sent a recent backlog.
-This allows a user to close their browser while alice continues to collect messages.
+The alice server maintains a 100 message buffer for each channel, so any time a browser connects it is sent a recent backlog.
+This allows the user to close their browser while alice continues to collect messages.
 The effect is similar to irssi+screen, but viewed in the browser.